Ephigenia/Ephigenia.github.io/cv.md

 Between 2009 and 2011, I ran Germany’s biggest horror movie blog – based on my own CMS.
 Concurrently, I created the concept, design and programming of the re-launched [Berliner Gazette](http://www.berlinergazette.de) magazine.

 Following this, I co-founded [foobugs](http://www.foobugs.com).
 From 2011 to 2015 we provided PHP, node.js and front-end support, in addition to IT consulting and quality assurance, for both start-ups and established companies.
-Between 2014–2016, I’ve been a partner of media monitoring company, [Toocan](http://www.toocan.biz).
+Between 2014–2016, I’ve been a partner of the media monitoring company, [Toocan](http://www.toocan.biz).

-Recently, I’ve focused on supporting project teams, based on the experience gleaned from 19 year’s of successful – and failed – web projects.
+Recently, I’ve focused on supporting project teams, based on the experience gleaned from 19 years of successful – and failed – web projects.
 I understand the importance of creating clean, fast performing code, as well as defining a clearly structured product.
 I also acknowledge maintaining a certain quality and well mapped-out processes.

 ## Work History